 Acknowledgements:

 The authors would like to thank the Alberta Biodiversity Monitoring Institute for providing data, specifically Corrina Copp for providing assistance with data access.
 MJ was supported by a MITACS Accelerate project.
-The authors would also like to thank Jeremy Fox, Tamara Münkemüller, and Courtney Robichaud for feedback on earlier drafts.
+The authors would like to thank Jeremy Fox, Tamara Münkemüller, and Courtney Robichaud for feedback on earlier drafts.
+The authors are grateful to two anonymous reviewers who greatly improved the analyses in the manuscript.

 Abstract